MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1609.md

 - Office 365 client versions
 - Office 365 client languages
 - Office 365 client channels
-For more information, see [Overview of update channels for Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/overview-update-channels).
+For more information, see [Overview of update channels for Office 365 ProPlus](https://docs.microsoft.com/deployoffice/overview-update-channels).
-- Automatic deployment rules that have Microsoft 365 Client selected in the set of available products.
+- Automatic deployment rules that have Office 365 Client selected in the set of available products.

 You can take the following actions on the dashboard:
 - At the top of the dashboard, use the **Collection** drop-down setting to filter the dashboard data by members of a specific collection.